About

 Marion Fasel marion 534 x 400conceived The Adventurine as a dynamic destination for beautifully produced thoughtful stories on jewelry.
 The content and range of categories are a unique reflection of her work over the years.

-A leading editor, author and expert, Marion has written 10 books on 20th century jewelry design including B is for Bvlgari: Celebrating 50 Years in America, as well as Bejeweled: Great Designers, Celebrity Style and Hollywood Jewels: Movies, Jewelry, Stars
+A leading editor, author and expert, Marion has written 11 books on 20th century jewelry design including The History of Diamond Engagement Rings: True Romance, B is for Bvlgari: Celebrating 50 Years in America, as well as Bejeweled: Great Designers, Celebrity Style and Hollywood Jewels: Movies, Jewelry, Stars

 In 2021, Marion acted as the Guest Curator for the exhibition Beautiful Creatures: Jewelry Inspired By The Animal Kingdom at the American Museum of Natural History in New York.